Aledmys Díaz

-Aledmys Díaz Serrano (born August 1, 1990) is a Cuban professional baseball utility player for the Tecolotes de los Dos Laredos of the Mexican League.
+Aledmys Díaz Serrano (born August 1, 1990) is a Cuban professional baseball utility player who is a free agent.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Toronto Blue Jays, Houston Astros, and Oakland Athletics.
 He played for the Naranjas de Villa Clara in the Cuban National Series from 2007 through 2012, before defecting to the United States.
 Díaz signed with the Cardinals in 2014, and made his MLB debut with them in 2016.

 From Santa Clara, Cuba, Díaz' career accomplishments in the Cuban National Series from 2007 to 2012 included a .307 batting average, .397 on-base percentage (OBP), and .439 slugging percentage over 342 games.
 As a rookie in MLB in 2016, he became the first player in history to sustain a .500 batting average after 50 at bats, and was named an All-Star for the National League team.
 After losing his starting job in 2017, he spent the 2018 season with Toronto and was traded to Houston before the 2019 season.
 He won the 2022 World Series with the Astros.